menoriascarlo13/switcher/README.md

 # Switcher
-A javascript function that will switch different image source or background source for different breakpoints or device width.
+A javascript function that will switch different image source or background source for a single breakpoint or device width.

 ## Install
-Download the file or pull it on your local folder and then add it on your script folder or include it on script file.
+Download the file or pull it on your local folder.
+Add it on your script folder and declare it on your main script file.

 ## Usage
 Switcher works by initializing it and then adding the .js-switcher class on your element and its custom dataset.